A topological source of quantum light

-where $\eta$ is the strength of the SFWM and depends on the material as well as ring waveguide properties \cite{Helt2010, Chen2011, Ong2013}.
-When the input of this lattice is coupled only to pump photons, the signal and idler modes are initially vacuum.
-However, this nonlinear interaction coherently adds or removes photon pairs from these vacuum modes and therefore, this process results in intensity correlations between signal and idler photons.
-For high parametric gain, this can lead to measurable squeezing of the vacuum modes \cite{Peano2016}.
-Furthermore, because of energy conservation, signal and idler photons are spectrally correlated.
+where $\eta$ is the strength of the SFWM and depends on the material and ring waveguide properties \cite{Chen2011, Ong2013}.
+The signal and idler modes are initially in the vacuum state when the input pump photons enter the system.
+However, the nonlinear interaction coherently adds or removes photon pairs from these vacuum modes and leads to generation of non-classical fields with intensity and spectral correlations between signal and idler photons \cite{Peano2016}.
+Furthermore, because of energy conservation, correlated signal and idler photon pairs are generated in longitudinal modes (of individual resonators) located symmetrically on either side of the pump mode \cite{Chen2011, Ong2013}.
+We choose signal and idler modes a single FSR above and below the pump mode with resonance frequencies denoted by $\wos, \woi ~\text{and} ~\wop$, respectively (Fig.1b).
+This choice allows us to effectively filter out the pump photons at the device output and also minimize the phase walk-off effects arising from the waveguide and material dispersion.

-Implementing SFWM in this topological system allows for robust engineering of the spectrum of generated photons.
-Specifically, when the system is pumped along an edge band, the pump intensity is confined only to the boundary of the lattice.
-Therefore, the spectrum of generated signal and idler photons is predominantly confined to the edge band where the pump and the signal/idler modes have a good spatial overlap.
-This interaction is further enhanced because of the linear dispersion of the edge bands which naturally satisfies the momentum matching condition.
-Moreover, because of the topological protection, this spectral correlation between the pump and the generated photons in the edge bands is robust against local disorder.

-In our experiment, we pump the lattice using a continuous-wave (CW) laser, with $\approx$ 10 mW of optical power.
-The measured pump transmission spectrum is shown in Fig.\ref{fig:2}(a).
-This pump generates $\approx$ 50,000 photons per second, in a bandwidth of 6 GHz.
-Because of energy conservation, correlated signal and idler pairs are generated in FSRs located symmetrically on either side of the pump FSR \cite{Chen2011, Ong2013}.
-To minimize the effect of waveguide dispersion, we choose the two FSRs nearest to the pump FSR for our signal and idler photon measurements, i.e., $\omega_{0s} - \omega_{0p} = \omega_{0p} - \omega_{0i} = \Omega$.
-Here $\omega_{0p}, ~\omega_{0s} ~\text{and} ~\omega_{0i}$ are the resonance frequencies for the longitudinal modes corresponding to the pump, signal and idler FSRs, respectively (Fig.\ref{fig:1}(b)).

-To demonstrate the spectrally confined generation of correlated photons in topological bands, in Fig.\ref{fig:2}(b,c) we plot the measured spectra of signal and idler photons when the system is pumped along CW edge band and, in Fig.\ref{fig:2}(h,i), the spectra for CCW edge band pump.
-We clearly observe that when the system is pumped along the edge bands, the spectrum of the generated signal and idler photons is dominated by photon pairs in the edge bands.
-Fig.\ref{fig:2}(d,j) show the corresponding simulation results which agree well with our experimental observation.
-In the experiment, the small number of photons measured outside the edge bands are mainly because of background generated by SFWM in the input and output waveguides coupled to the lattice.

-In contrast to edge modes, bulk modes do not have a well defined momentum and the result is a generation of photons throughout the spectrum of the device, as shown in Fig.\ref{fig:2}(i-k).
-Note that unlike edge bands, for the bulk band, the experimental and simulation results for generated photon spectra do not match.
-This is an indication of the robustness of edge bands, given the fact that unlike simulation, our experimental system is subject to unavoidable fabrication-disorder.